-Despite having never made an appearance on the blog, I’ve actually made quite a few batches of marshmallows in my life.
+I’ve made quite a few batches of homemade marshmallows in my life.

-When I was working in the restaurant, we would regularly make various flavored marshmallows as complimentary petit fours to go along with the check at the end of the meal.
+When I was working in the restaurant, we would regularly make passionfruit marshmallows as complimentary petit fours to go along with the check at the end of the meal.
 On one particularly slow night, I remember just standing there and day dreaming about marshmallow flavors.

 The possibilities truly are endless.
 The standard water (with added gelatin) can easily be swapped out with various fruit juices or purees.
 You can even choose to forgo powdered sugar and roll them in flavored granulated sugar, dried coconut flakes, etc, etc.

-The trickiest part to this recipe is boiling the sugar, corn syrup, and water mixture, to 238 degrees Fahrenheit, as it does require a candy thermometer and a watchful eye.
-However, the rest is extremely straight-forward.
+The trickiest part to this recipe is boiling the sugar, corn syrup, and water mixture, to 238°F (114°C) as it does require a candy or instant thermometer and a watchful eye.
+The rest of the process is extremely straight-forward.

-As the name suggests, these marshmallows are flavored slightly with a small amount of peppermint extract, before being allowed to set completely in a large baking pan.
-The next step involves un-molding and cutting them into large squares, dipping them halfway into melted glazing chocolate, and generously dusting them with crushed candy cane pieces.
+As the name suggests, these homemade marshmallows are flavored with a touch of pure peppermint extract.
+Once unfolded and cut into large squares, the homemade marshmallow is dipped halfway into melted glazing chocolate then decorated with crushed candy cane pieces.

-Although they are delicious plain, these marshmallows are the perfect accompaniment to homemade hot cocoa–as the extra chocolate layer and candy cane pieces melt alongside the creamy marshmallow, to produce the perfect drink for the holiday season.
+Although they are delicious plain, these marshmallows are the perfect accompaniment to homemade hot chocolate.
+The extra chocolate layer, candy cane pieces, and creamy marshmallow melt into the drinking chocolate to produce the perfect holiday treat.

 I mean, does it get better than this?